mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/populating-relations.md

 SELECT `e0`.* FROM `author` AS `e0` WHERE `e0`.`id` IN (?);
 ```

-For mongo driver its even simpler as no pivot tables are involved:
+For mongo driver it's even simpler as no pivot tables are involved:

 ```ts
 db.getCollection("book-tag").find({}).toArray();